mediapills/cloud-custodian/docs/source/gcp/examples/gce-autoscaler.rst

 =======================================================================

-In the example below, the policy checks the CPU utilization target of newly added autoscalers and modifies it when needed guarantying the target won't be less than 80%.
+In the example below, the policy checks the CPU utilization target of newly added autoscalers and modifies it when needed guaranteeing the target won't be less than 80%.

 .. code-block:: yaml